Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention

+The defined rules for correct artifact localization provided a reliable detection paradigm in general. {\revision However, the ideal attention threshold used for reporting was obtained on the same segments predicted as artifact-contaminated, which may introduce a bias toward this specific dataset.
+Independent validation on an external dataset is required to confirm the generalizability of the selected threshold fully. } Furthermore, mathematical edge cases exist: when an artifact spans two adjacent windows, or when a window contains partial artifact activity that does not exceed half of the window size, it will fail to meet the 50\% overlap threshold.
+In those cases, the segment will be classified as artifact-free despite containing low-level noise.

-With the attention mechanism's implementation, we could identify the exact time points where artifacts occurred.
-However, estimating the artifact's duration highly depends on the time resolution.
-With our approach, the shortest estimated duration was 60 ms. If an artifact of shorter length occurred, the mechanism would still identify it, but the estimated duration would be recorded as 0 seconds.
-Due to the artifacts' lack of exact start and end time points in the ground truth, we could not evaluate the mechanism's accuracy in localizing artifacts precisely.
+While the attention mechanism allows us to identify the exact time points at which artifacts occur, estimating the absolute duration depends heavily on the temporal resolution.
+With our specific downsampling and architectural design, we were limited to an estimated shortest duration of 60 ms. If a shorter transient artifact occurred, the mechanism would still flag it, but the estimated duration would be recorded as 0 seconds.
+Due to the lack of exact start and end timestamps in the expert ground truth, we could not quantitatively evaluate the mechanism's precision in boundary localization.